KVAL-TV

 KVAL-TV (channel 13) is a television station in Eugene, Oregon, United States, affiliated with CBS.
-It is owned by Sinclair Broadcast Group, which provides certain services to dual NBC/CW+ affiliate KMTR (channel 16) under a shared services agreement (SSA) with Roberts Media, LLC.
+It is owned by Sinclair Broadcast Group alongside dual NBC/CW+ affiliate KMTR (channel 16).
 The two stations share studios on Blanton Road in Eugene, where KVAL's transmitter is also located.
 KMTR maintained separate facilities on International Court in Springfield, Oregon, until 2020 when the station relocated to KVAL's building; master control and some internal operations for KMTR were based at the KVAL studios.

 KVAL-TV reaches additional viewers in west-central Oregon via co-owned full-power semi-satellites KCBY-TV (channel 11) in Coos Bay and KPIC (channel 4) in Roseburg.